Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 > [!example]- FMRBMassClientBubbleHandler
 > ```cpp
 > /** Inserts the data that the server replicated into the fragments */
-> class FMRBMassClientBubbleHandler : public TClientBubbleHandlerBase<FMRBMassFastArrayItem>
+> class MASSREPLICATIONBASE_API FMRBMassClientBubbleHandler : public TClientBubbleHandlerBase<FMRBMassFastArrayItem>
 > {
 > public:
 > #if UE_REPLICATION_COMPILE_SERVER_CODE